Ryan-Zaros/PeerEvaluationTool/README.md

 CSE 3901 (9417) AU20

+## Accessing the site

+You can find the site at: https://techbenders-peer-evaluation.herokuapp.com/

 ## About
 The Peer Evaluation Tool is a web application that streamlines the collection, collation, and analysis of peer evaluations, which are vital for feedback in classes with team-based components, such as CSE 3901.